Chinnappar/datacompression/DAISI.md

 ##### STEP 1:

-Go to this link:
+- Go to this link:
 https://app.daisi.io/daisies/chinnappar/data%20compression/streamlit

 ##### STEP 2:

-Click the Test button, automatically read the test csv file.
+- Click the Test button, automatically read the test csv file.
-Function will trigger and final output files are saved and also detail information will be displayed in the page.
+- Function will trigger and final output files are saved and also detail information will be displayed in the page.

 ##### STEP 3:

-Please click the browse buttom for upload your own csv file.
+- Please click the browse buttom for upload your own csv file.
-Function will trigger and final output files are saved and also detail information will be displayed in the page.
+- Function will trigger and final output files are saved and also detail information will be displayed in the page.

+##### STEP 4:

+- Click the Download ZIP Button to download your output files

 ##### Screenshots: